Answer all the questions

 The correct answer is:

-Topic: Role of Missionaries in Colonialism
+Topic: Missionaries and Colonialism

 Explanation: